rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/citrix_bleed_cve_2023_4966.md

 ## Vulnerable Application

-This module scans for a vulnerability that allows an remote, unauthenticated attacker to leak memory for a target Citrix ADC server.
+This module scans for a vulnerability that allows a remote, unauthenticated attacker to leak memory for a target Citrix ADC server.
 The leaked memory is then scanned for session cookies which can be hijacked if found.

 ## Verification Steps